July 5, 2021 — Customer Stories

 And what about when you want a third opinion?
 Well, we can offer that too!

-In this article, we are going to look at a recent project that Greenbyte carried out with our partner Bitbloom to help a key player in the European renewables industry to get more value from their data and boost profits.
-Specifically, Bitbloom provides analysis that helps turn the data in the Greenbyte Platform into ‘actionable insights’ and gives operators clear steps to improve.
-We offer this via our Marketplace app store.
+In this article, we are going to look at a recent project that Greenbyte carried out with Bitbloom to help a key player in the European renewables industry to get more value from their data and boost profits.
+Through our Markeplace add-on, Actionable Insights as a Service, Bitbloom and Greenbyte partner up to provide analysis that helps turn the data in the Greenbyte Platform into ‘actionable insights’ and gives operators clear steps to improve.

 We’ll explain how this works and the financial benefits we achieved.